-In the reporting period, the Swedish Civil Contingencies Agency (MSB) has supported Mine Action activities through UNMAS, OSCE and UNDP.
 MSB has seconded a regional security specialist covering the Middle East, North Africa, Afghanistan and Colombia with the objective to improve the operational capacity in the UNMAS field programmes.
 The specialist develops and implements routines in order to ensure that all necessary security measures for operations in high-risk areas are in place for UNMAS to react and respond to humanitarian emergencies and support DPO missions within UNMAS' mandate in a timely manner.

+The UNMAS Mine Action Centre in Ethiopia has received support by an information management officer.
 In Afghanistan, MSB has supported the UNMAS field programme with an information management officer and a senior operations officer.

-Also within its mandate to support peace operations, MSB has supported OSCE with mine action expertise; a Mine Action Project Officer in Montenegro and three Mine Action Officers to SMM Ukraine.

-In support of the UNDP mine action programme in Yemen, MSB has supported with an Information Management Specialist and a Mine Action Technical Advisor.
+Also within its mandate to support peace operations, MSB has supported OSCE with mine action expertise; a Mine Action Project Officer in Montenegro.
+In support of the UNDP mine action programme in Yemen, MSB has supported with an Information Management Specialist.